xuwenzhi/leetcode/array/search-a-2d-matrix-ii.md

         return false;
     }
 };
+//Runtime: 60 ms, faster than 95.49% of C++ online submissions for Search a 2D Matrix II.
+//Memory Usage: 13 MB, less than 60.00% of C++ online submissions for Search a 2D Matrix II.
 ```

-Success

-Details

-Runtime: 68 ms, faster than 81.88% of C++ online submissions for Search a 2D Matrix II.

-Memory Usage: 12.9 MB, less than 53.96% of C++ online submissions for Search a 2D Matrix II.